-Dibai House
+About Dibai House

 Who we are and what we offer

-The house has various common areas, open to all:
+The house has various common areas:

-- Spacious shabestans, or basements, where the dining room is located.
+- Spacious Shabestans, or basements, where the dining room is located.

-- Two sahn, or courtyards.
+- Two sahn, or outdoor courtyards.

 Where we are

-It is close to the Great Bazaar (three minutes' walk), the Jame Mosque
+to the Great Bazaar (three minutes' walk), the Jame Mosque

-(six minutes' walk) and the Nakhshe Jahan (Imam) Square (ten minutes' walk).
+(six minutes' walk) and the Nakhshe Jahan (Imam) Square

 Other attractions that lie within a walking distance are the Chehel Souton Palace, the